 23. Because you like a challenge

-I often send out survey’s to the subscribers of Real Fast Spanish and it turns out 27% of you are learning Spanish because you like a challenge.
+I often send out survey’s to the newsletter subscribers and it turns out 27% of subscribers are learning Spanish because they like a challenge.

 Some people like Sudokus or daily crossword.
 Some people like to play chess.
 Some people like to go to trivia nights.

 And some people love to learn languages!

 If you feel like your day job is a little on the boring side or you are just in desperate need of a mental challenge, language learning is perfect.

 If you do decide to learn Spanish or any other language, you will have a great source of ongoing material to challenge your brain every day.

 24. Spanish food is amazing